jeffplays2005/termfxjs/README.md

 registry.Execute(string, console.log)
 ```

-# Bugs
+# Bugs or suggestions
-* Fix termfx from ignoring variables in the middle/end of a sentence
+* Please report any bugs or provide suggestions in the github!

 # License
 Copyright Apache 2.0 License © 2022 Jeffplays2005